niemandssh/stash-reforged/README.md

 # Stash: Reforged

-This is changed version of Stash App!\
+This is changed version of Stash App (from 0.29-dev)!\
 I changed original repository for my own personal requests so it could be better than original app (but it harder to run server and maybe a little bit unstable).

 _**If you want you can suggest some improvements or functionality - you are welcome**_!
 (Maybe this functionality will appear faster here than original stash app).